-Plan Description: The University's postemployment healthcare plan is a single employer defined benefit plan administered by the Regional University System of Oklahoma Board of Regents (the University's Board).
+Plan Description: The University's postemployment healthcare plan is a single employer defined benefit plan administered by the System's Board of Regents.
 The plan provides medical and life insurance benefits to eligible retired employees until age 65.
-A retiring employee must have been employed full-time in the Regional University of Oklahoma for not less than ten years immediately preceding the date of retirement; been a member of the OTRS during that time; and elected to receive a vested benefit under the provision of the Oklahoma Teachers' Retirement System.
-As of June 30, 2014, there were 618 active participants in the plan.
+A retiring employee must have been employed full-time in the system for not less than ten years immediately preceding the date of retirement; been a member of the OTRS during that time; and elected to receive a vested benefit under the provision of the Oklahoma Teachers' Retirement System.
+As of June 30, 2018, there were 123 active participants in the plan.
 The retirement insurance program was adopted by the Board of Regents in 1985.
 In March of 2008, the Retiree Medical Trust for Regional University System of Oklahoma was established to hold assets and pay benefits on behalf of the University's postemployment healthcare plan, and was administered by The Bank Oklahoma, N.A.
-Prior to the establishment of the trust, the insurance benefits were accounted for on a payas-you-go basis so that premiums were made from current operating funds.
-The plan is included in the financial report of the Regional University System of Oklahoma reporting entity.
+Prior to the establishment of the trust, the insurance benefits were accounted for on a pay-as-you-go basis so that premiums were made from current operating funds.
+The plan is included in the financial report of the system.
 That report may be obtained by writing to the Regional University System of Oklahoma, 3555 N.W.
 58th Street, Suite 320, Oklahoma City, Oklahoma 73112, or by calling (405) 924-8817.